-This leaves the machine at continual risk of being turned on and running from batteries by accident, which leads to the danger of data loss and corrosion of battery contacts and the internal circuitry.
+This leaves the machine at continual risk of being turned on and running from batteries by accident, which leads to the danger of the batteries running flat and so data loss and corrosion of battery contacts and the internal circuitry.

-The solution to these problems was, until 2015, Option A, as described in the next section - a permanently installed large capacity lithium battery.
+The solution I adopted, in 1996, for Devil Fishes version 2 and above, is described in the next section: Option A - a permanently installed large capacity lithium battery.